Clayface: Matt Hagen

 The second version of Clayface, Matthew "Matt" Hagen, first appeared in Detective Comics #298.
 A treasure hunter, Hagen finds a mysterious radioactive pool of protoplasm in a cave.
 Immersing himself in it by accident, he is transformed into a malleable clay-like form which could be shaped into almost anything he desires.
 This is only a temporary effect, however, requiring him to return to the pool periodically to maintain use of his powers.
 His criminal activities attracted the attention of Batman and Robin.
 Batman discovered his weakness and defeated him.

-Matt Hagen later escaped from prison and decided to investigate the protoplasmic substance that turned him into Clayface so that he can find a way to prolong his powers.
-Clayface posed as wealthy civilians of Gotham to learn more about his criminal activities.
-Batman and Robin later confronted Clayface at his hideout where they used a combination of a freeze gun and the protoplasmic substance to defeat Clayface and return him to prison.
+Hagen later escapes from prison and decided to investigate the protoplasmic substance that turned him into Clayface so that he can find a way to prolong his powers.
+Clayface poses as wealthy civilians of Gotham to learn more about his criminal activities.
+Batman and Robin later confront Clayface at his hideout, using a combination of a freeze gun and the protoplasmic substance to defeat Clayface and return him to prison.

-Matt Hagen eventually breaks out of prison and uses the protoplasmic pool to become Clayface again.
+Hagen eventually breaks out of prison and uses the protoplasmic pool to become Clayface again.
 This time, Batman defeats Clayface by immersing himself in the protoplasm, with the resulting battle causing Batman to destroy the cave that contained the protoplasmic pool.

-Clayface later competes with Joker causing Batman, Robin, Batwoman and Bat-Girl to work together to defeat both villains.

-After escaping from Green Wells Maximum Security Prison upon having stashed some chemicals there, Clayface eventually copies the pool's protoplasmic jelly by chemistry studies, although the artificial protoplasm only allows him five hours of his power compared to the full two days of the pool's.
-Clayface resumes his crime spree by stealing the priceless stamp collection of millionaire K.A.
-King and stealing the trophy that was to be given to Batman.
-Clayface's activities also attract the attention of Superman.
-Assuming the form of Superman, Clayface is evenly matched with him until Clayface smashes some bleachers to provide a diversion to get away.
-During Clayface's robbery, Batman used Kryptonite on Clayface's Superman form, only for Clayface to get away by shapeshifting into a rocket.
-When Batman uses Red Kryptonite on him, it causes Clayface to go crazy.
-Clayface uses the X-Ray Vision in his Superman form to see who Batman is.
-Before he can reveal who Batman is, Clayface's powers wear off, causing him to regress back to Matt Hagen.
-Superman manages to save Clayface from the fall.
-Matt Hagen had lost the memory of Batman's secret identity as he is handed over to the Gotham City Police Department.